Johnstown Inclined Plane: Vehicles

 An emergency brake engages if the air pressure needed to control the incline is insufficient; the brake also engages if a dead man's switch is tripped in the operator's booth.
-In addition to the hauling cables, a 972 ft safety cable capable of withstanding 165 ST is also connected to the cars.
+In addition to the hauling cables, a 972 ft safety cable capable of withstanding 165 ST is connected to the cars.

 History

 Background and construction

 Inclines are common in Europe, and immigrants, like the German, Slavic, and Welsh people who settled near Johnstown, remembered them from their native lands and brought the concept to the United States.
 The earliest inclines in the United States were a series of 10 that were built in the 1830s as part of the Allegheny Portage Railroad.
 The portage railroad carried canal boats over the Allegheny Mountains to connect the canals from Pittsburgh to the ones from Philadelphia.
-Pittsburgh at one time also had "at least 17" inclines—some carried passengers, others freight, while another two inclines (like the Nunnery Hill Incline) were curved.
+Pittsburgh at one time also had "at least 17" inclines, many of which carried both passengers and freight; two of these inclines (including the Nunnery Hill Incline) were curved.